hungsu/quartz/content/notes/Quartz by Jacky.md

 ## Obsidian features it does not:

+Inline tags, like #claim.
+This will just appear as plain text.

 **Generic wikilinks**.
 Obsidian allows you to refer to a note without mentioning its path, such as `[[software engineering]]`.
 Quartz requires you to use Markdown links `[]()`, with a full path and URL encoding of spaces.
-Attempting to use wikilinks anyway seems to break links and backlinks.
+Attempting to use wikilinks anyway will result in broken links and backlinks.

-**Comments**. `%% Typing something like this will appear in the published notes %%`
+**Comments**. `%% Typing something like this will appear in the published notes as plain text %%`

 **Callouts**.
 Typing `> [!quote]` won't make a fancy callout.
 You'll have to use a regular blockquote and add a symbol yourself.